Henry Lee Summer: Hit songs

 Summer's song "I Wish I Had a Girl" (No. 1 Mainstream Rock Hit, No. 20 on the Billboard Hot 100) was initially recorded for his 1985 album Time for Big Fun.
 The song was re-recorded and released on his self-titled debut album on Epic three years later (1988), and this revamped version became the hit.
 His "Hey Baby" (No. 18 on the Billboard Hot 100) was released in 1989 from his album I've Got Everything.
 Summer was credited as producer for both the album and the single.

 Legal problems

 In September 2006, Summer was arrested after the car he was driving crashed into several vehicles in an Indiana neighborhood.
 Summer pleaded guilty to driving while intoxicated and was sentenced to a year's probation and ordered to pay a fine.

-In May 2009, Summer was again arrested in Indianapolis.
-He was charged with multiple counts including possessing methamphetamine.
-In June 2009 Summer entered the voluntary drug treatment center Cumberland Heights in Nashville, Tennessee.
-On November 10, 2009 in a resolution of all charges, Summer pleaded guilty to a misdemeanor and was sentenced to a year's probation and 120 hours of community service.
+In Indianapolis in May 2009, Summer was again arrested.
+He was charged with multiple counts including possession of methamphetamine.
+In June 2009, Summer entered the voluntary drug treatment center Cumberland Heights in Nashville, Tennessee.
+On November 10, 2009, in a resolution of all charges, Summer pleaded guilty to a misdemeanor and was sentenced to a year's probation and 120 hours of community service.

 In November 2010, Summer was arrested for violating his probation by failing to complete community service and failing to call his probation officer.
-In January 2011 Summer was released from probation, having fulfilled his obligations.
+In January 2011, Summer was released from probation after fulfilling his obligations.